The diversity-multiplexing tradeoff of the MIMO Z interference channel

 \end{thm} \begin{proof} The proof is relegated to Appendix~\ref{pf:thm:asymmetric-FCSIT}. \end{proof}

-Next we shall demonstrate the performance loss in terms of DMT, due to lack of CSIT.
-In Figure \ref{figure_IC_vs_FDTD}, explicit F-CSIT DMT curves for a few antenna configurations are plotted and compared against the performance of orthogonal schemes such as frequency division (FD) or time division (TD) multiple-access which do not require CSIT.
-It can be noticed from the figure that the gain due to CSIT, over the orthogonal access schemes can be significant, particularly in MIMO ZICs.
-While using better coding-decoding schemes this gap can be reduced, in general, with CSIT a better performance can be achieved.
-However, to evaluate this gap in performance due to lack of CSIT, exactly it is necessary to know the best DMT achievable on the channel without any CSIT.
-Popular approaches of characterization of the No-CSIT DMT involves either evaluating the optimal instantaneous mutual information region of the channel without CSIT exactly or finding subsets and supersets of it which are within a constant number of bits to each other, as was done in the case of F-CSIT considered so far.
-For the no CSIT case either of the above two objectives are very hard to achieve.
-However, in the following section, we bypass this approach and charcterize the No-CSIT DMT of the ZIC for some specific values of the different channel parameters such as the number of antennas at the different nodes and the INR parameter $\alpha$.
+Let us now quantify the loss due the use of suboptimal coding schemes on Z-ICs, with respect to the fundamental DMT of the channel achievable by sophisticated coding schemes such as the superposition coding scheme described in Section~\ref{subsec:ZIC-approximate-capacity}.
+In Fig. \ref{figure_IC_vs_FDTD}, explicit CSIT DMT curves for a few antenna configurations are plotted and compared against the performance of orthogonal schemes such as frequency division (FD) or time division (TD) multiple-access which do not utilize CSIT.
+It can be noticed from the figure that the gain due to CSIT, over the orthogonal access schemes can be significant, particularly in MIMO Z-ICs.

+While this gap can be reduced by using better coding-decoding schemes, in general with CSIT a better performance can be achieved.
+However, to evaluate this gap in performance due to lack of CSIT exactly, it is necessary to know the best GDMT achievable on the channel without CSIT.
+One way to characterize the No-CSIT GDMT would be to either evaluate the MIMI region without CSIT exactly or find inner and outer bounds which are within a constant number of bits to each other, as was done in the CSIT case.
+For the no CSIT case however, both of these are challenging problems.
+However, in the following section, we bypass this approach and characterize the No-CSIT GDMT of the MIMO Z-IC for some specific values of the different channel parameters such as the number of antennas at the different nodes and the INR parameter $\alpha$.